 The D.S.
-Class Action Complaint (Original Pleading) was filed January 29, 2021 on behalf of a Class of foster children and youth, followed by sending the Notice of Proposed Class Action Settlement sent between June 28 and July 1, 2022.
+Class Action Complaint (Original Pleading) was filed January 29, 2021 on behalf of a Class of foster children and youth.

-The Settlement Agreement was agreed upon June 6, 2022 and ordered by the court September 21, 2022.
-The purpose of this Agreement and Settlement Order is to set forth a plan and process for the Department of Children, Youth, and Families (DCYF) and Ross Hunter, in his official capacity as Secretary of DCYF, to better provide for dependent children with behavioral health and developmental disabilities to be promptly reunified with their families and adequately supported while in out-of-home care.
+DCYF and the Plaintiffs reached a Settlement Agreement June 6, 2022, which was ordered by the court September 21, 2022.
+The Settlement Agreement and Order set forth a plan and process for DCYF to better provide for dependent children with behavioral health and developmental disabilities to be promptly reunified with their families and adequately supported while in out-of-home care.

 Engagement